iqrasarwar/Covid19LiveStatsUsingAPI/README.md

 ## Descrption
 - index.php contains the HTML layout and a bit of JS.
 - links.php contains the cdn links used.
-- script.js fetch and display data using JS.
+- script.js fetch and display data using JQuery.
 - style.php in css folder contains the basic styling applied via CSS.